AirPods Pro return to all-time best price of $199 at Amazon and Staples

 The AirPods Pro are one of those Apple products that always seem to be nicely discounted at most retailers.
 While they're listed at $249 at the Apple Store, they tend to hover around $220 (sometimes $215) at many other online retailers.
-But today, Staples is offering the AirPods Pro for $199, and Amazon is matching that price.
+But as of Sunday, Sept.
+13, Staples has been offering the AirPods Pro for $199, and Amazon is matching that price.
 That marks a return to the lowest price we can remember.

 Even at $200 these are anything but cheap, but CNET's AirPods Pro review explains why they might be worth the money.
 On the other hand, if it's just certain features you want, be sure to check out these AirPods Pro alternatives that cost less.